-All pilots must fold up their canopies immediately upon landing out or outside of the deck.
+All pilots must fold up their canopies immediately upon landing.
 A canopy that has not been folded within three minutes indicates the pilot is in need of help.
 Any pilot who observes such a situation is obliged to render assistance and contact the organization as soon as possible.